 - Confront your adversity if it is “a battle worth fighting.”
 Rather than ignore an issue or hope it goes away, engage it as quickly and constructively as you can.

-- Develop a written plan so you have a roadmap that takes you where you want to go and away from any troubling circumstances that you may be dealing with.
+- Develop a written plan so you have a roadmap that takes you where you want to go and away from the troubling circumstances you may be dealing with.

 - Execute your plan and realize that as long as you are making progress against your plan that you will eventually arrive at your desired destination.